yutopp/VGltf/README.md

 (WIP)

 `VGltf` is a glTF and GLB serializer/deserializer library written in pure C#.
-Supported versions are `.NET Framework 3.5` or higher and `.NET Core 2.0`.
+Supported versions are `.NET Framework 3.5` and `.NET Standard 1.6` or higher.
 This library is developed as a purely C# project, however it also supports that be build with `Unity 5.6.3f1` or higher.

 ## Installation